 - School ends at 3 p.m.

-- Students must leave the school by 3:15 unless they are staying for an after-school activity.
+- Students must leave the school at the end of the school day unless they are staying for an after-school activity, math lab or sports practice.

 - Students in the elementary division can sign up for After School Care.

 - MealTime - We use MealTime to maintain lunch accounts.
 MealTime balances are imported monthly into our FACTS billing system so that you do NOT need to add money to your student’s MealTime account.
-This year, lunches are provided free of charge for all students through a federal government grant and students will be charged only for extra servings and ice cream.
-Creating an account is OPTIONAL, but allows you, the parent, access to see all the lunch activity for your student in one place.
+Creating an account is OPTIONAL, but allows you, the parent or guardian, access to see all the lunch activity for your student in one place.
 Contact Chris Eberly in the business office with questions.

-Please have all updated records and forms mentioned below to the Front Office as soon as possible.
+Please have all updated records and forms mentioned below turned in by August 1.
 Actual medications can be dropped off in the office on the first day of school.

 Since we are not a full service school health clinic, we do not necessarily have all of the hearing and vision screenings completed in other schools.
 When your child goes to the provider for a physical exam, we encourage you to ask about having their hearing and vision screened.

-First, If your student will need to take any medications during the school day, please note that these must be stored in the Front Office, where students can come as needed to take them.
+First, If your student will need to take any medications during the school day, please note that these must be stored in the office, where students can come as needed to take them.
 All medications must be clearly labeled, in their original container and a Medication Authorization Form must be completed.
-A physician /provider signature is required on this form if the medication is to be given longer than 10 working days, if the package states “Consult Physician” or if there is a discrepancy between parents’ instructions and label/ packaging instructions.
-A physician signature is always required for Epipens, inhalers, and medications for diabetes.
+A physician/provider signature is required on this form if the medication is to be given longer than 10 working days, if the package states “Consult Physician” or if there is a discrepancy between parents’ instructions and label/packaging instructions.
+A physician signature is always required for Epi-pens, inhalers, and medications for diabetes.